econtract/compare/README.md

-E-Contract BVBA - Aanbieders API package
+E-Contract BVBA - Compare package
 =============================================

-This package offers the Laravel integration of the Aanbieders.be comparison collection API.
+This package offers the integration of the Aanbieders.be comparison collection API.
 This API can be used by partners and affiliates of Aanbieders to leverage information from the Aanbieders comparison calculation engine on their own websites.